Here's our guide to finding and renting a property in Exeter, Exmouth, Budleigh Salterton and the surrounding areas of Devon.

 - provides an independent means of resolving any dispute that may arise between tenant and landlord

 - means that landlords cannot unfairly hold on to tenants’ deposits

 - gives all parties confidence that deposits are protected by a licensed organisation, which safeguards tenancy deposits against rogue landlords, tenants, and agents.

-If there are no dilapidations, your deposit will be returned within 5 working days.
+If there are no dilapidations, your deposit will be returned within 10 working days of the tenancy ending.

-The Deposit Protection Service will copy the details of the dispute to the other parties, giving them 10 working days to send in their side of the story.
-TDS will aim to issue adjudication within 28 days of receiving all the necessary paperwork, and the disputed amount will be paid out in accordance with the adjudication within a further 10 working days.
+The Tenancy Deposit Scheme will copy the details of the dispute to the other parties, giving everyone the opportunity to present their evidence.
+TDS will aim to issue adjudication within 28 days of receiving all the necessary paperwork, and the disputed amount will be paid out in accordance with the adjudication.

 We hope this gives you a guide to how the rental process works at Whitton & Laing, but if you have any remaining questions please get in touch with one of our experts.